Faculty Development Council

 e.
 Provides the Provost with information on the number and timing of nominations from each school.

 VI.
 Supporting Information and Material: Each nominee is requested to provide the following information for the previous three semesters taught by the first week of December.
-The materials must fit within one 3", 3-ring binder.
-Materials not secured in this one binder will not be accepted/considered.
+The materials must be submitted electronically as a PDF document.
+Materials not follwing this format will not be accepted/considered.

 1. A Philosophy of Teaching (1 page maximum).